sanchitgl/DeepScribe_challenge-/README.md

 ##### Adaptive Query Routing with LLM-Based Agents

-We plan to integrate an intelligent decision-making layer powered by LLM-based agents to optimize context selection and improve response efficiency.
+Integrate an intelligent decision-making layer powered by LLM-based agents to optimize context selection and improve response efficiency.
 This enhancement will enable the system to dynamically decide whether to:
 - **Pass the entire SOAP note** for summary-based or high-level questions
   _Example_: "Give an overview of the patient’s condition" — where full structured context is essential.